onixgod/Active-Directory-Shuffler-and-Slack-Integration/README.md

 _Problem: Workflow becomes unresponsive or glitchy_

 -   **Solution:** Save work immediately, refresh the page, and reload the workflow
--   **If persistent:** Delete problematic connections, remove affected connectors, use Undo button to restore
+-   **If persistent:** Delete problematic connections, remove affected connectors, use the Undo button to restore

 _Problem: "Skipped because it's not under the start node" error_